LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Experiments

 \subsection{Experimental Setup}

-\paragraph{Models and Datasets.} We evaluate four open-source LLMs including {Qwen2.5-7B}, {Qwen2.5-Math-7B}, {Qwen3-8B}, and Llama-3.1-8B.
-For models in Qwen family, contaminated samples are constructed from \emph{AIME 1983--2024} and \emph{Math500} by prompting the model and collecting completions that exactly match the gold answer.
+\paragraph{Models and Datasets.} We evaluate four open-source LLMs including {Qwen-2.5-7B}, {Qwen-2.5-Math-7B}, {Qwen-3-8B}, and Llama-3.1-8B.
+Contaminated samples are constructed from \emph{AIME 1983--2024} and \emph{Math500} using a masked-completion procedure: the model is given partial problem text, and samples are retained when the generated completion exactly reconstructs the target text.
 Clean samples are constructed from \emph{AIME 2025}, \emph{Minerva Math}, and \emph{LiveMathBench}, which were released after these models.
-For {Llama-3.1-8B}, contaminated samples are constructed from \emph{AIME 1983--2024}, while \emph{Math500} is used as clean data along with \emph{AIME 2025}, \emph{Minerva Math}, and \emph{LiveMathBench}, since \emph{Math500} was released later.
 To evaluate robustness, we additionally introduce three variants: \textit{Rephrased} (paraphrased wording), \textit{Perturbed} (surface-level edits), and \textit{Translated} (French translation), by prompting GPT-4o-mini.
 We report the prompt details in Appendix~\ref{appendix:b}.

-\paragraph{Baselines.} We compare against four prior approaches.(i) \textit{Completion-based} \citep{carlini2023quantifying}: a sample is flagged as contaminated if the model’s greedy completion exactly matches the reference answer. (ii) \textit{TS-Guessing} \citep{deng2024contamination}: contamination is detected if the model can infer the gold answer through slot-filling or symbolic transformations, without requiring exact string match.
-These two belong to completion-driven baselines. (iii) \textit{Perplexity} \citep{li2023perplexity}: computes the log-likelihood of the reference answer under the model; unusually low perplexity is taken as evidence of memorization. (iv) \textit{Output Distribution} \citep{dong2024generalization}: measures the similarity between greedy decoding and multiple stochastic samples, higher similarity indicates stronger memorization.
-These two belong to distribution-based baselines.
+\paragraph{Baselines.} We compare against four prior approaches. (i) \textit{Completion-based}~\citep{carlini2023quantifying}: a sample is flagged as contaminated if the model's greedy completion exactly reconstructs the target text. (ii) \textit{TS-Guessing}~\citep{deng2024contamination}: contamination is detected if the model can recover the target text from partial-information prompts or symbolic transformations.
+These two are completion-driven baselines. (iii) \textit{Perplexity}~\citep{li2023perplexity}: computes the log-likelihood of the target text under the model; unusually low perplexity is taken as evidence of memorization. (iv) \textit{Output Distribution}~\citep{dong2024generalization}: measures the similarity between greedy decoding and multiple stochastic completions; higher similarity indicates stronger memorization-like behavior.
+These two are distribution-based baselines.

-\paragraph{Metrics.} We adopt four evaluation metrics.(i) \textit{Exact Match (EM / pass@1)}: the fraction of generations exactly matching the gold answer, measuring strict correctness. (ii) \textit{Rouge-L}: longest common subsequence between prediction and reference, capturing partial overlap. (iii) \textit{Youden's J index}: $J = \text{TPR} - \text{FPR}$, used to select the decision threshold that balances sensitivity and specificity. (iv) \textit{Contamination Detection Rate}: the proportion of samples flagged as contaminated by our detector at the chosen threshold, quantifying how many suspected memorized cases are detected.